dvdmtw98/blog/Post Vault/articles/2022-08-13-docker-101-part-3-containers.md

 ![Docker Container List](images/docker-container/docker-container-list.png)

-In the above image the status of all the containers show as Exited which means they are all in the Stopped State.
+In the above image, the status of all the containers show as Exited which means they are all in the Stopped State.

 > For anyone wondering the names assigned automatically to containers is always an **adjective** followed by the name of an **scientist** :)

 ### Removing Containers

-Once an container has finished executing it will enter the exited (Stopped) state.
+Once a container has finished executing it will enter the exited (Stopped) state.
 The rm command is used to clean such containers.

 ```
 docker container rm <container-name>